What US laws prohibit business practices in foreign countries?

 Foreign Bank Account Reporting - The transfer of funds in excess of $10,000 in or out of the United States must be reported to the US Customs and Board Protection or US Treasury.

-The above list of foreign laws limiting specific activities in foreign countries is just a sample of the many laws or regulations that could apply to a companys foreign operations.
+The above list of foreign laws limiting specific activities in foreign countries is just a sample of the many laws or regulations that could apply to a company's foreign operations.

-Discussion: Do you agree that government efforts to thwart terrorist activity should trump a company's intentions to do business in a foreign country or with a foreign firm?
+Do you agree that government efforts to thwart terrorist activity should trump a company's intentions to do business in a foreign country or with a foreign firm?
 Do you think the US prohibitions against discriminatory practices should also apply in countries that allow such conduct?
 Why do you think the US government seeks to prohibit bribes and other kickbacks to individuals outside of the US?

-Practice Question: ABC Corp imports goods from Country A, that has numerous laws that directly discriminate against individuals.
+ABC Corp imports goods from Country A, that has numerous laws that directly discriminate against individuals.
 Might ABC run into trouble in doing business with Country A?